Saving Lives & Livelihoods: Four Areas of Focus

 This joint initiative will focus on four key areas:

-Purchasing vaccines: The initiative will acquire safe and efficacious vaccines for at least 50 million people, to help close the gap in vaccine availability on the continent.
+Purchasing vaccines: The initiative will acquire safe and efficacious vaccines for more than 65 million people, to help close the gap in vaccine availability on the continent.

 Deploying vaccines: The Africa CDC will consult Member States’ Ministries of Health and other relevant institutions.
 The initiative will identify and address needs for the successful distribution of COVID-19 vaccines.
 This includes the following: